CSCfi/scalable-python/Doc/using/cmdline.rst

    value instead of the value got through the C runtime.
 Only works on Mac OS X.

+.. envvar:: PYTHONWARNINGS

+   This is equivalent to the :option:`-W` option.
+If set to a comma separated string, it is equivalent to specifying :option:`-W` multiple times.

+.. envvar:: PYTHONHTTPSVERIFY

+   If this environment variable is set specifically to ``0``, then it is equivalent to implicitly calling :func:`ssl._https_verify_certificates` with ``enable=False`` when :mod:`ssl` is first imported.

+   Refer to the documentation of :func:`ssl._https_verify_certificates` for details.

+   .. versionadded:: 2.7.12

 Debug-mode variables
 ~~~~~~~~~~~~~~~~~~~~

 Setting these variables only has an effect in a debug build of Python, that is,
-if Python was configured with the :option:`--with-pydebug` build option.
+if Python was configured with the ``--with-pydebug`` build option.

 .. envvar:: PYTHONTHREADDEBUG